MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-api-based-message-extension.md

 ### Update app manifest

 > [!NOTE]
-> `webApplicationInfo` is supported inthe app manifest version 1.5 or later.
+> `webApplicationInfo` is supported in the app manifest version 1.5 or later.

 Update the following properties in the app manifest file:

-* `webApplicationInfo`: Enables SSO for your app to help app users access your tab app seamlessly. section, which contains crucial details about your app.
+* `webApplicationInfo`: Enables SSO for your app to help app users access your API-based message extension app seamlessly. section, which contains crucial details about your app.
 The application ID URI that you registered in Microsoft Entra ID is configured with the scope of the API you exposed.
 Configure your app's subdomain URI in `resource` to ensure that the authentication request using `getAuthToken()` is from the domain given in the app manifest.
 For more information, see [webApplicationInfo](../resources/schema/manifest-schema.md#webapplicationinfo).

    &nbsp;&nbsp;:::image type="content" source="../assets/images/authentication/teams-sso-tabs/sso-manifest.png" alt-text="Screenshot shows the app manifest configuration.":::